girleffect/ge-data-orchestration/datawarehouse/README.md

-This sub directory should contain anything to do with the datawarehouse pipelines
+This sub directory should contain anything to do with the datawarehouse pipelines.